 Sourcegraph configuration is now stored in the PostgreSQL database, not in a configuration file.
 Editing the configuration is now only possible through the web UI (even in cluster deployments).
 Critical Sourcegraph configuration is stored in the management console.

 When you first start 3.0, the old configuration file will be copied into the database to populate the site configuration and management console.
 After this, you should delete that file as it will no longer be respected.

 For single-node deployments (

 For Kubernetes cluster deployments, this is your

 config-file config map (

-The following options have moved into the new management console:
+The following options have moved into the management console:

 auth.providers auth.public auth.sessionExpiry auth.userOrgMap externalURL htmlBodyBottom htmlBodyTop htmlHeadBottom htmlHeadTop licenseKey lightstepAccessToken lightstepProject log update.channel useJaeger